Publish in Peer Community Journal

 Why a journal?

-Because the service PCI provides is not complete:
+Because authors may think the service PCI provides is not complete:

-– Lack of visibility: Preprints recommended by PCI do not appear as recommended in many preprint servers (including in bioRxiv), or in search results provided by Google Scholar.
+– Lack of visibility: Preprints recommended by PCI do not appear as recommended in the results provided by search engines.

 – Lack of indexation: Preprints recommended by PCI are not indexed in the best-known databases (WoS, PubMed, Scopus, DOAJ) because preprints are not articles published in journals.

-→ We will continue our efforts to have PCI-recommended preprints recognized as articles of high quality that do not need to be published in journals.
+→ We will continue our efforts to have PCI-recommended preprints recognised as articles of high quality that do not need to be published in journals.

-While awaiting this recognition (which is not guaranteed and will necessarily take time), Peer Community Journal will provide a means of publishing any PCI-recommended preprint without further modification and at no cost to the authors.
+While awaiting this recognition (which will necessarily take time), Peer Community Journal will provide a means of publishing any PCI-recommended preprint without further modification and at no cost to the authors.

 Isn't it a paradox to recommend preprints and then create a journal?

 PCI’s goal is to promote preprints and recommended preprints and to ensure their recognition with a value equivalent to that of the best articles published in journals.
-However, most authors currently need to publish in journals (for evaluation reasons, visibility and indexation) and this requirement is likely to continue for the foreseeable future.
-Whilst it remains the rule to publish articles in journals, PCI will run Peer Community Journal to provide authors with this possibility.
+However, most authors currently need to publish in journals (for evaluation, visibility, and indexation) and this requirement is likely to continue for the foreseeable future.
+Whilst it remains the rule to publish articles in journals, PCI will run Peer Community Journal to offer authors this option.

 We hope that, in the long term, Peer Community Journal (and PCI-friendly journals) will create a large flow of submissions to PCI, leading to a situation in which it will be sufficient for authors to have PCI-recommended articles.
 Until then, PCI will continue to promote recommended articles.